pengweiqhca/Xunit.DependencyInjection/README.md

 By default, xUnit runs all test cases in a test class synchronously.
 This package can extend the test framework to execute tests in parallel.

+> If you register a custom `ITestCollectionOrderer`,  test collections will be run in the specified order, which may be slower than running without the custom `ITestCollectionOrderer`.

 ```xml
 <Project>